Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport: Discussion

 and take

 where $d\phi/dr$ is the radial gradient of the gravitational potential and $\gamma$ is the adiabatic index.
 Positive values of $\omega_\mathrm{BV}$ (blue) denote convectively stable regions while negative values (red) denote convectively unstable regions.
 On each graph we also show the mean and maximum shock radius as green and magenta lines, respectively, and the average gain radius as a red line.
-We note several important results from these graphs.
+While the Brunt-V\"ais\"al\"a frequency shows the susceptibility to convection, the anisotropic velocity,